Restaurant in New York City, United States

 What should a first-timer know about Deluxe Food Market?

 Go without a fixed shopping list.
-The 79 Elizabeth St location is in the densest part of NYC Chinatown, and the point is to buy what looks good rather than chase a specific item.
-Bring cash, expect tight aisles, and treat it as ingredient discovery rather than a standard supermarket run.
+The 79 Elizabeth St location is in the densest part of NYC Chinatown, the point is to buy what looks good rather than chase a specific item.
+Bring cash, expect tight aisles, treat it as ingredient discovery rather than a standard supermarket run.

 Is Deluxe Food Market good for solo dining?